 Aromatase inhibitor medications can cause joint or muscle aches and pains, which can interfere with quality of life.
 Be sure to talk to your oncology care team if you develop this side effect.
 This pain is caused mainly by swelling in the joints, which is best treated by a non-steroidal anti-inflammatory (NSAID), such as ibuprofen (Advil/Motrin), naproxen (Aleve), and celecoxib (Celebrex).
 Be sure to discuss which pain relievers you can safely take with your oncology team, as these are not without their own side effects.
 Studies have shown that acupuncture and gentle stretching and exercise may also help reduce this pain.

 Weakening of the Bones (Osteoporosis)

-Vaginal dryness and related painful intercourse is one of the more common side effects of cancer therapy in women.
-Vaginal lubricants and moisturizers (longer lasting form of moisturizers) can help with these concerns.
-Talk to your healthcare team for more suggestions in managing this side effect.
+Vaginal dryness and related painful intercourse are common side effects of cancer therapy in women.
+Vaginal lubricants and moisturizers (longer-lasting forms of moisturizers) can help with these concerns.
+Talk to your healthcare team for more suggestions for managing this side effect.

 Increased Blood Cholesterol

 Letrozole can cause an increase in your cholesterol levels.
-Your healthcare team will monitor your cholesterol levels throughout you treatment.
+Your healthcare team will monitor your cholesterol levels throughout your treatment.